teamleaderleo/examples-typescript/nextjs/README.md

 Now you can add a backend to the example.
 In other examples, you can see how to ideally structure the backend app with workflows, functions and services.

-## Deploy on Restack

-To deploy this Next.js application on Restack, you can use the provided `restack_up.mjs` script.
-This script utilizes the Restack Cloud SDK to define and deploy your application stack.
-It sets up the necessary environment variables and configures the Next.js application for deployment.

-To get started, ensure you have the required Restack Cloud credentials and environment variables set up.
-Then, run the script to initiate the deployment process.

-For more detailed information on deploying your repository to Restack, refer to the [Restack Cloud deployment documentation](https://docs.restack.io/restack-cloud/deployrepo).